-The painting Beyond Sight, as seen in the image below, was made specially for this exhibition by Rachel Gadsden, and selected as the work for this pilot 3D imaging project.
+The painting Beyond Sight, as seen in the image below, was made especially for this exhibition by Rachel Gadsden, and selected as the work for this pilot 3D imaging project.
 This has now been produced as a limited edition print.
 Contact us for more information or to purchase one of the limited edition prints.

 The hair is dark and the left eye is more prominent than the right eye, with just a circle drawn where the eye should be.
 The lips are full and at the bottom of the painting, near the next, lines are used to depict the length of the neck.

 Dots along the outside of and along the base of the neck show the shoulder area.

 Top of our objectives and a key goal for all our activities throughout this event was to reach and work with a wide range of audience during this cross-collaboration.
 Working with visually impaired and sighted artists and creative practitioners, we devised several workshops covering many topics and interests including Drawing beyond sight, the Talking untouchables, Sight loss awareness and You can Sing!